tufo09/control/README.md

 To raise the volume: python main.py raise [amount]
 To lower the volume: python main.py lower [amount]
 To mute/unmute the volume: python main.py mute
 Replace [amount] with the desired volume change amount.
-You can use % Values or just normal numbers.
+You can use % number values or just normal numbers.

 ### Dependencies
 This script requires Python 3 and the amixer command available on your system.
 It has been tested on Linux systems.